nextstrain/auspice/docs-src/docs/build-static/introduction.md

 Auspice can be made to generate static sites such as those hosted on github pages.
 This makes things simple as you don't need to worry about writing a server!
-While it is slightly more limited than a server build, it can be surprisingly versitile!
+While it is slightly more limited than a server build, it can be surprisingly versatile!